DrachenClon22/midi-blaster-api/README.md

 <br>
 If you use this API anywhere, please, put me in credits (DrachenClon22) and write me an email (drachenclon22@gmail.com), I'd be really glad.
 ## Example
-Example on this video shows only music playing option.
-But with a bit of creativity...
+Example on [this video](https://www.youtube.com/watch?v=QE_6F3KzpT8) shows only music playing option.